 - Compute the fixed and variable costs

 Once you have these numbers, you must spread the cost over the years and then over the production.
 You should also be careful with real and nominal costs for the operating costs.
-I hope this makes you can compute the levelised cost of just about anything.
-I suggest when making an evaluation of something like a solar project or hydrogen, you should begin with levelised cost analysis.
+I hope this makes you can compute the levelized cost of just about anything.
+I suggest when making an evaluation of something like a solar project or hydrogen, you should begin with levelized cost analysis.
 As I could not find a picture of Beethoven’s horse, I show a picture of a garbage truck that was driven by horses.
-We could in theory compare the levelised cost of this to the levelised cost of a diesel truck and then a hydrogen truck.
+We could in theory compare the levelized cost of this to the levelised cost of a diesel truck and then a hydrogen truck.

 Case 1: Simple Example with No Inflation; No Taxes; No Degradation; No Asset Replacement and Proof with Using the PMT Function

 On this page I introduce a generic levelised cost calculator where I hope you can fill in capital costs, operating costs, efficiencies along with some financial parameters to easily compute the levelised cost.
 You will never be beholden to a Lazard website or a fancy power point presentation that does not explain where things come from.
 To explain the carrying charge method (which I advocate), I use the following step by step process: